A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Learning PCs with Domain Knowledge

-\paragraph{Example} Consider the case of learning a PC to model the risk of \emph{Gestational Diabetes} using data from a multi-center clinical study.
-Ideally, such a PC would have to account for interrelations among risk factors such as \textit{Age, Race, BMI, Family history, Genetic predisposition, }and \textit{Exercise level}, among others, by modeling the joint distribution over them.
+We use the case of learning a PC to model the risk of Gestational Diabetes (GD) using data from a multi-center clinical study as a running example.
+Ideally, such a PC should capture the relationships between various risk factors such as age, race, BMI, family history, genetic predisposition, and exercise level, by modeling their joint distribution.
+The following forms of domain knowledge can be used for learning:

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item It could be evident from the study design that subjects from the same center have similar distributions.
-While not explicitly modeled as a variable, this could be used as a domain constraint.
-We call constraints of this form \textbf{generalization constraints (GC)}.
-Intuitively, GCs can help specify symmetries that exist in the distribution, such as exchangeability \cite{ijcai2022exchangeability}, permutation invariance \cite{manzil2017deepsets}, etc. These constraints can be represented as: